Last updated on December 26, 2022

 Evaluating the Clarity and Cut of Champagne Diamonds

 The clarity of champagne diamonds is graded the same way as that of colourless stones.
 The fewer inclusions, the higher the clarity grade.

 However, it is often difficult to find a champagne diamond on the higher end of the clarity scale.
-Most champagne diamonds have clarity in SI1 – I2 range.
+Most champagne diamonds have clarity in the SI1 – I2 range.
 That is why with champagne diamonds, it is recommended to opt for eye-clean stones, meaning there should not be visible flaws to the naked eye.

 The cut quality of champagne diamonds, and all fancy colour diamonds in general, is not graded the same way as it is for colourless stones.
 Unlike colourless diamonds, fancy diamonds are not cut to maximize fire, brilliance and scintillation.

-Champagne diamonds are usually cut to achieve the best colour possible; this is especially true for darker stones.
+Champagne diamonds are usually cut to achieve the best colour possible.
+This is especially true for darker stones.
 In other words, the proportions that are considered ideal for colourless diamonds will not always be the best to bring out the colour of champagne diamonds.

 Champagne Diamond Rarity and Prices

-In general, brown diamonds are more common than any other fancy colour diamonds.
-Since champagne diamonds is a small group within the niche of brown diamonds, they are somewhat rarer.
+In general, brown diamonds are more common than other fancy colour diamonds.
+Since champagne diamonds are a small group within the niche of brown diamonds, they are somewhat rarer.
 Besides, one of the most dominant mines producing champagne diamonds, the Argyle mine, was closed, and champagne diamonds will get even harder to find.

 The price of a champagne diamond depends on its intensity of colour, clarity and carat weight.
 However, the deeper the colour, the higher the price.
 For example, darker cognac diamonds (C7) come at the highest cost, while lighter diamonds (C1 – C3) are more common and affordable as a result.